dancodingbr/riskmanager/docs/wiki.md

 #### Features

-:clock4: Analyze the results of a problem solution
+:white_check_mark: Analyze the results of a problem solution

 :white_large_square: Choose the effective action plans for the problem